bassemSeddik/AmenAir/README.md

-## Welcome to AmenAir project description
+## Welcome to the AmenAir project description

 Here is a fisrt video that was created to present the contributions of ISET Sousse to the global effort toward the COVID-19 pandemic:

 {% include youtubePlayer.html id="7bfhdidPQdM" %}

 You can find here the team members that have contributed to this project: